[Added 4-5-1990 by L.L. No. 3-1990[1]]

 Editor's Note: This local law also provided for the redesignation of original Arts.
 VII through IX of this chapter as Arts.
 VIII through X.

-Pursuant to the resolution of the Town Board, the Planning Board is further empowered to modify, to the extent provided within Chapter 210, Zoning, applicable provisions of said law for the purpose of encouraging the preservation of large tracts of open space by affording flexibility to the landowners in road layout and design and road frontage requirements, if and only if such landowners commit to the permanent preservation of significant open space resources.
+Pursuant to § 210-32, the Planning Board is further empowered to modify, to the extent provided within Chapter 210, Zoning, applicable provisions of said law for the purpose of encouraging the preservation of large tracts of open space by affording flexibility to the landowners in road layout and design and road frontage requirements for all major subdivisions, and when voluntarily applied by the applicant or required by the Planning Board for minor subdivisions.
 The following shall be the standards and procedure utilized by the Planning Board in reviewing applications for approval of a conservation density subdivision within the Town of Union Vale.

 A.